earthsaharat/RAICoreServices_PublicVersion/README.md

 When you have database that contain images.
 Images will save to the folder media.
 The image field of model in models.py should set argument like this `image = models.ImageField(upload_to='<your_module_name>/image')`

-The image that user uploaded, it will saved in
+The image that user uploaded, it saved in

 ```
 RAICoreServices_PublicVersion/media/<your_module_name>/<your_static>